Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The heat kernel of on conical shrinkers

 We use the integration by parts formula in the proof of Proposition \ref{LmCM3}.
-To verify that we can do integration by parts of higher order derivatives of $v$, we need the following Lemma:
+To verify that we can do integration by parts of higher-order derivatives of $v$, we need the following lemma:

-\begin{lemma} We have $ \int_\Sigma (|v|^2+|\nabla v|^2 +|\cL v|^2)e^{-\frac{|x|^2}{4}}d\mu <\infty.$ \end{lemma}
+\begin{lemma} We have $ \int_\Sigma (|v|^2+|\nabla v|^2 +|\cL v|^2)\mathrm{e}^{-\frac{|x|^2}{4}}d\mu <\infty.$ \end{lemma}

-\begin{proof} Proposition \ref{prop:v bound} implies that $ \int_\Sigma (|v|^2+|\nabla v|^2)e^{-\frac{|x|^2}{4}}d\mu <\infty.$ So it only remains to show $ \int_\Sigma |\cL v|^2 e^{-\frac{|x|^2}{4}}d\mu <\infty,$ and we only need to prove that
+\begin{proof} Proposition \ref{prop:v bound} implies that $ \int_\Sigma (|v|^2+|\nabla v|^2)\mathrm{e}^{-\frac{|x|^2}{4}}d\mu <\infty.$ So it only remains to show $ \int_\Sigma |\cL v|^2 \mathrm{e}^{-\frac{|x|^2}{4}}d\mu <\infty,$ and we only need to prove that